A BRIEF OUTLINE OF THE EVOLUTION AND DOMESTICATION OF THE DOG

 Bones of dogs showing clear morphological (physical) differences between them and wolves have been found in the timespan of 10-14,000yrs ago suggesting that we didn't actually start to affect the morphology of the domesticated wolf until about the same time that we started to settle down in permanent settlements, abandoning the hunter gatherer existence.
 This new sedentary lifestyle would have enabled humans to impose more selective breeding on the wolfdog and given them a new ecological niche.
 This thinking is born out in the lack of dog skeletal artefacts (clearly morphologically different from wolves) before 14000yrs Bp (Vila et Al 1997).

-Why would wolves come to man: Possibly the more docile of them found an easy source of food from our early dumps and habituated themselves to us to allow access to it, they learnt that tame was good for them and a new ecological niche evolved.
+Why would wolves come to man: Possibly the more docile of them found an easy source of food from our early dumps and habituated themselves to us to allow access to it, they learnt that tame and friendly was good for them, and a new ecological niche evolved.
 Possibly man had family, crops and animals to protect and thought a wolf could be trained for such and went and took a pup from the wild, domesticating it with this in mind.
 Possibly man and wolf competed at kills for food and they gradually accepted us.
 Like us wolves are highly social animals and as such this lends them to our way of life and domestication.

 The scenarios for the above are many and most probably a mix of all happened in different places throughout the world at different times.
 After domestication started man would have selectively breed for things of importance to them at the time; traits or behaviours like guarding and hunting, breeding from the dogs that showed the best attributes in these areas.
 This was the start of controlled breeding and this has been going on for at least 10000 yrs and is still going on today; only now with much more genetic control.